 This includes, but is not limited to, leadership, managers, reporters, editors, newscasters, producers, visual journalists, data journalists, hosts, and interns across all divisions, as well as freelance editorial contributors and Disclose.tv events and promotions staff who shape editorially focused content.
 Contributors should adhere to the same standards, depending on what type of content creator they are.

-To tell the truest story possible, it is essential that we treat those we interview and report on with scrupulous fairness, guided by a spirit of professionalism.
+To tell the truest story possible, we must treat those we interview and report on with scrupulous fairness, guided by a spirit of professionalism.
 We make every effort to gather responses from those who are the subjects of criticism, unfavorable allegations, or other negative assertions in our stories.
 What we broadcast and put online is edited for time and clarity.
-Whenever we quote, edit, or otherwise interpret what people tell us, we aim to be faithful to their meaning, so our stories ring true to those we interview.
-In all our stories, especially matters of controversy, we strive to consider the strongest arguments we can find on all sides, seeking to deliver both nuance and clarity.
-Our goal is not to please those whom we report on or to produce stories that create the appearance of balance, but to seek the truth.
+Whenever we quote, edit, or otherwise interpret what people tell us, we aim to be faithful to their meaning so our stories ring true to those we interview.
+In all our stories, especially matters of controversy, we strive to consider the strongest arguments on all sides, seeking to deliver nuance and clarity.
+Our goal is not to please those whom we report or to produce stories that create the appearance of balance but to seek the truth.

 Fairness in presenting the news

 We do our best to report thoroughly and tell stories comprehensively.
 We won’t always have enough time or space in one story to say everything we would like or quote everyone we would wish to include.
 But errors of omission and partial truths can inflict great damage on our credibility, and stories delivered without the context to fully understand them are incomplete.
 Our journalism includes diverse voices that reflect our society and divergent views that contribute to informed debate.
 When we can’t deliver all the answers to important questions, we explain what we don’t yet know and work to fill gaps in our reporting.